narenaryan/dragline/doc/index.rst

 What is Dragline?
 =================
+Dragline is a pure pythonic library that intended to create the crawling applications in python.Builtin
-Dragline is not a pre-defined application to perform a single task.It is a crawler that crawls through any no of pages and fetches the URL.The main theme of dragline is to create your own spiders on the web.
+crawler is capable of scraping any no of pages and fetches the URL.The main target of dragline is to create custom spiders on the web.
-The creative usage of the Dragline remains in the hands of the developer.This documentation leads you to easily come up with all the tools available and how to use them to build a custom spider in few minutes.
+The creative usage of the Dragline remains in the hands of the developer.This documentation leads a developer to easily come up with all the tools available and how they can be used to build a custom spider in few minutes.

-Yet Another Spider?
+Features
 ===================
-There are some crawling packages available,why another one?.We strongly believe that the effieciency matters.Dragline is different from others in many aspects.The most significant feautures are:
+There are some crawling packages available in the community.Effieciency must be given the utmost priority since the emergence of large projects.Dragline is different from others in many aspects.The most significant feautures of dragline those makes it powerful:

 	1. Built from scratch.
 	2. redis backend for persistant storage.